linkelly/linkelly/README.md

 ### Hi!
 My name's Kelly and I'm a first year at UC Santa Cruz studying Computer Science.
 - 🔭 I’m currently learning Three.js for VR Development.
-- 📫 Reach out via klin79@ucsc.edu
+- 📫 Feel free to reach out via klin79@ucsc.edu

 <!--
 **linkelly/linkelly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.